Refer to the Setting Up and Getting Started guide.

 not modify the intern tracker,

-, will usually not
+such as list, will usually not

-Thus, the savedStates
+Thus, the savedStates remains unchanged.

 The following activity diagram summarizes what happens when a user executes a new command: